tdiprima/threejs-testing/docs/update/needsUpdate.md

 ```

 ### Geometry
-Three.js generally handles updating built-in geometries automatically, but if you're using BufferGeometry and modify the vertex positions or other attributes manually, you'll have to set geometry.attributes.position.needsUpdate = true;.
+Three.js generally handles updating built-in geometries automatically, but if you're using BufferGeometry and modify the vertex positions or other attributes manually, you'll have to set geometry.attributes.position.needsUpdate = true;

 ```javascript
 geometry.attributes.position.array[0] = newValue;